Penny Casdagli: Personal life and Theatre

 Whilst at theatre school, which was a girls' boarding school, Casdagli discovered that she was a lesbian but kept it hidden.
-Despite this, she married Ian Giles in Newcastle in 1973.
+Despite this, she married Ian Giles, associate director of Tyneside Theatre Company (the group she was appearing with at the time) at a private wedding in Newcastle on 25 June 1973.
 Over the years, Casdagli participated in pieces of lesbianism via various workshops, finding inspiration from the Women Live festival in 1980.
 By the 1980s, she decided to come out while touring in an Alan Ayckbourn play.
 The negative response from her colleagues caused Casdagli to give up acting.

 Under the pen name Maro Green, she has written a number of plays, usually with a particular emphasis on lesbianism and the feminist movement.
 She has also written plays for young people, often with an emphasis on the use of sign language for the deaf.

 In 1987, Casdagli received the British Drama Award for the Best Young People's Play for Pardon Mr Punch.
-That same year, she founded the theatre company Neti-Neti (The name being a Zen term for ‘not this and not that’) with Caroline Griffin, leaving in 1995.
+That same year, she founded the theatre company Neti-Neti (the name being a Zen term for ‘not this and not that’) with Caroline Griffin, leaving in 1995.

 She is the director of publishers Cylix Press.
 With this company, she compiled and edited Prouder Than Ever: My War + My Diary + My Embroideries, the war diary of her father, and Loyal To The Hill: My Home + My Diary + My Harrow, the 1920 schoolboy diary of her father.